socketcan-rs/socketcan-rs/README.md

 }
 ```

-### async-io
+### async-io  (_async-std_ & _smol_)

-New support was added for the [async-io](https://crates.io/crates/async-io) runtime, supporting _async-std_ and _smol_.
+New support was added for the [async-io](https://crates.io/crates/async-io) runtime, supporting the [async-std](https://crates.io/crates/async-std) and [smol](https://crates.io/crates/smol) runtimes.

 This is enabled with the optional feature, `async-io`.
 It can also be enabled with either feature, `async-std` or `smol`.
-These latter two are particularly useful when building manually, as they will also build the examples for each those specific runtimes, respectively.
+Either of those specific runtime flags will simply build the `async-io` support but then also alias the `async-io` submodule with the specific feature/runtime name.
+This is simply for convenience.

+Additionally, when building examples, the specific examples for the runtime will be built if specifying the `async-std` or `smol` feature(s).

 #### Example bridge with _async-std_